Group of Monuments at Mahabalipuram: Varaha

 The Varaha cave was excavated from a vertical wall on the west face of the main Mamallapuram hill.
 Its architecture is simple; a Vaishnavism-related cave temple, it is known for its four sculptures depicting Hindu legends: the Vamana-Trivikrama legend, the Varaha legend, the Durga legend and the Gajalakshmi legend.
 Srinivasan and other scholars date it to the 7th century.

 The temple facade consists of two pillars and two pilasters recessed about 18 in from the rock front.
 The pillared platform leads to a mandapa and a sanctum in the rear.
 The base of the pillar has a molded oma (protecting layer) and adhishthana.
 Their pedestals are lotus-shaped (padma pithas) and 2 × 2 ft square.
 Above this are seated lion-faced vyalas.
 Their heads merge into octagonal shafts (kal) of the pillars, which taper and flow into an octagonal kalasa and ornamented capital.
 The top phalaka (flat plate) is a square.
 The kapota (a type of frieze) above is decorated with six kudu arches.
 Above the kapota is a wagon-style roof, topped with finials.

 The cave's rear wall has a square shrine which projects inside the rock, slightly above the floor.
 On each side of the sanctum the wall projects inward, creating two sunken niches.
-At the corners are pilasters with partially-formed dvarapalas, and the upper planks have ganas and friezes of hamsas.
+At the corners are pilasters with partially formed dvarapalas, and the upper planks have ganas and friezes of hamsas.

 The northern panel of the cave's inner wall narrates the Varaha legend, where the man-boar avatar of Vishnu rescues Bhūmi from the waters of Patala.
 This is an unusual depiction; Varaha is turned to his right instead of the typical left and affectionately holds (and looks at) the rescued Bhūmi instead of dangling her from his tusks.
 She sits near his raised knee, and the demon who created the chaotic waters is trampled by Varaha.
 The other characters in the panel include Brahma, the Vedic sage Narada, Surya (the sun), Chandra (the moon) and others in the legend.
-The closest narration of the panel is the Vaikhanasagama.
+The closest narration of the panel is the vaikhānasāgama.
 According to Alice Boner, the panel is a rectangle; the divine characters (except Bhūmi) are set in a square, and the earthly yogis and prakriti-related characters are arranged outside a mandala circle.